SOMERTON MAN MYSTERY

 Image of the tamam shud torn slip in close up

-The two images are something of a conundrum, they are both said to be the the same piece of paper, but one is said to be from A Collins edition, and the other, the upper image, is said to be from a Whitcombe & Tombs version.
+The two images are something of a conundrum, they are both said to be the same piece of paper, but one is said to be from A Collins edition, and the other, the upper image, is said to be from a Whitcombe & Tombs version.

 Imquest image of torn slip on plain white paper, a photograph taken by Detective Jummy Durham

-The lower image is actually from a set taken by Detective Constable and presented to the 1949 Inquest as part of his evidence which would also serve to be handed out to the media for circulation.
-This edges of the slip were not shown as the Police wanted to make sure that they had an exact match. and by concealing the actual shape in the press handout version they would prevent any 'time wasters'.
+The lower image is actually from a set taken by Detective Constable and presented to the 1949 Inquest as part of his evidence which would also be handed out to the media for circulation.
+The edges of the slip were not shown as the Police wanted to make sure that they had an exact match. and by concealing the actual shape in the press handout version they would prevent any 'time wasters'.

 Collins Vs W&T